Flank/flank-dashboard/docs/13_state_management_investigation.md

 Score: 5

 To create a new Store(the class that will contain the application business logic), we should create a class for this store, and inject it, using the `Injector` widget.
 Also, we should inject the streams which you want to use to build your UI if there is any.
-So, there is almost no boilerplate code except of injection mechanism.
+So, there is almost no boilerplate code except of streams injection mechanism.

 #### Maintainability